All posts by admin

 My take on the modern “PC gone mad” revival

-First, there’s blame on “diversity-hires” for the fall of civilisation itself, without mention of nepo-hires, any rich man’s unqualified idiot son placed into positions of major responsibility.
-An incidental oversight, perhaps?
-No-one can say everything about a topic, all the time.
-But then, there’s a leader stating that certain academics claim they “fear” being called racist or sexist if they publish studies which, they claim, show that certain groups of people, innately, “underperform” relative to others.
-Clang!
-In good faith, you read their articles, in full, and then realise you’ve just wasted a good two minutes on pseudo-intellectual gobbledygook, when you could have had more intellectual insight from an adventure game on the internet (or one of Isaac’s trashy David Starr Space Ranger novels, the ones he wrote under an alias to pay his way through uni!
-Even Isaac’s rubbish was more intelligent than what these people churn out as what they call “great thinking”).
+Read further and find claims that racism and misogyny are “woke”, social constructs but race and sex are “real”, i.e. that certain physical racial and gender differences are of significance, including “disqualifying” physiological traits in specific contexts.
+In good faith, you read their articles, in full, and then realise you’ve just wasted a good two minutes on pseudo-intellectual gobbledygook, when you could have had more intellectual or scientific insight from an adventure game on the internet (or one of Isaac’s trashy David Starr Space Ranger novels, the ones he wrote under an alias to pay his way through uni!
+Not to be misunderstood, I’m an Asimov devotee.
+My point is that his rubbish was more intelligent than what these people churn out as what they call “great thinking”).
 Read a little further and find that when no reputable journal will publish their work, they cry “cancel culture”, as well as sulking that “People want their differences to be acknowledged and accommodated, then whinge when we acknowledge physical difference.”
-Such superficiality tends to tie itself in knots in slightly deeper waters, e.g. they say women should have the choice of not having to undress in front of a trans person and that anything less is abuse, but people are being “racist”, “sexist”, “absurd” or encouraging “dangerous DEI-hire” practices if they say they’d feel more “comfortable” being treated by a doctor of their own race or sex.

-Of course, there are studies that show that some men are innately physically stronger than some women, a point I concede without hesitation.
+Of course, not all opinions or interpretations of studies are faulty and there is scientific evidence for some physiological claims.
+Of course, there are studies that show that some men are innately physically stronger than some women, an obvious point I concede without hesitation.
 Certain “analysts”, however, are not so objective when, for example, invoking stats that show that women tend to live longer than men.
 That is true and in many societies.
-But in that instance, our trusty “analysts” are the first to point out that that’s more than likely due to environmental factors and not innate, superior “longevity genes”, factors they go to great pains to detail.
-According to them, it’s that women, apparently, are masters at “enslaving” men into doing more physical labour and for longer hours than they etc. etc. To my knowledge, there are no reputable studies that show significant differences in “performance” between races and sexes in relation to any trait of “worth” or “worth” to “civilised society”, as these people often frame it.
+But in that instance, certain “analysts” are the first to point out that that’s more than likely due to environmental factors and not innate, “superior, longevity genes”, factors they go to great pains to detail.
+According to them, it’s because women, apparently, are masters at “enslaving” men into doing more physical labour and for longer hours than they etc. etc. To my knowledge, there are no reputable studies that show significant differences in “performance” between races and sexes in relation to any trait of innate “worth” or “worth” to “civilised society”, as these people often frame it.
+Nor do I know of reputable primary studies that prove certain characteristics, such as propensity to violence or particular types of violence in certain groups of people specified to be “innate”.

 Importantly, superficial physiological traits are not preclusive to job suitability.
 The workplace has accommodated the physiology of men for millennia.
-If women had been there first, the arguments would merely be the other way around.
+If women had been there first, the arguments would be the other way around.
 Minor physiological differences, like accommodating menstruation, were solved easily when the first barrier of just being “allowed” into certain positions was lifted.
-World War II, when women had to do the jobs at home while men were away on the battlefield, dispensed with most of the objections to women being able to do certain work, they having proved by necessity they could do just about anything men could.
+World War II, when women had to do the jobs at home while men were away on the battlefield, dispensed with most of the objections to women being able to do certain work, it having been proved by necessity that women could do just about anything men could.
 Even Queen Elizabeth was a mechanic and drove a truck.
 She was also the Head of State and reigning monarch, living negation of any objections to women being in positions of power.
 Attempts to put the genie back in the bottle when the men came home merely resulted in the big break-out during the sixties and since then, the “issues” thrown out as the major “gotcha” hurdles, i.e. pregnancy, parenting and child-care, are now also gradually being accommodated, with nothing less than a quiet cultural revolution.

 Some of the anti-DEI mob magnanimously concede that inequity exists in the world, but claim the whole of civilisation shouldn’t be brought down by the faults in society acting against equal opportunity in “earlier” years, before people get to lofty places like universities.
 There, they say, the highest standards must be maintained and, therefore, no “lesser” person should be admitted.
 However, that they actively oppose equity programs designed to bring people up to required levels of admission, miss the point that all graduates are still required to meet all course requirements before being conferred a degree and overlook legacy inductions, raises valid questions as to their true understanding of the real world and what equity and equality are about.
 That they apply the same “magnanimousness” to kindergarten and offer no solutions as to how the inequalities in “earlier years” and society as a whole can be addressed, makes their observations irrelevant to the discourse.